luitelshreejal/NodeExpressSetup/README.md

         app.listen(8000, () => console.log("App is listening on port 8000")); //Two parameters 1. what port to listen in and 2. (callback) what to do once it's listening.

-8. Run the project like this, npx babel-node src/server.js
+8. Install nodemon so that you don't have to manually update the server everytime there is a change.

+    a. npm install --save-dev nodemon

+8. Run the project like this, npx babel-node src/server.js (need to update the server each time) or npx nodemon --exec npx babel-node src/server.js (no need to update the terminal each time for a server update).
+If you don't want to write the long npx nodemon..., then you can simply on package.json under "scripts" add "start" and insert "npx nodemon --exec npx babel-node src/server.js" under it.

 9. In order to read the JSON data being sent, we need to do the below.